-The Seder plate: Depending upon the size of the Passover table there will be at least one Seder plate.
-Each plate holds at least six ritual items including: the shankbone, karpas, charoset, marror, and an egg.
-This plate is often heavily decorated, and displayed in a primary place within the home throughout the rest of year.
+The Seder plate: Depending upon the size of the Passover table, you can have at least one Seder plate.
+Each plate holds at least six ritual items, including the shank bone, karpas, charoset, maror, and an egg.
+This plate is often heavily decorated and displayed in a primary place within the home throughout the rest of the year.

-Roasted lamb shankbone: A striking symbol of Passover is the roasted lamb shankbone —called the zeroah in Hebrew.
-The bone commemorates the lamb sacrifice made the evening that the the ancient Hebrews fled Egypt.
-Zeroah, meaning “arm”, refers to the arm of the Lord, as He stretched out his arm to save the Jewish people out of slavery.
+Roasted lamb shank bone: A striking symbol of Passover is the roasted lamb shank bone —called the zeroah in Hebrew.
+The bone commemorates the lamb sacrifice on the evening the ancient Hebrews fled Egypt.
+Zeroah, meaning “arm,” refers to the arm of the Lord, as He stretched out his arm to save the Jewish people from slavery.

 Roasted egg: The roasted egg, or the baytsah, stands in place of one of the traditional sacrificial offerings, which would have been performed in the days of the Second Temple.
-Many subscribe that this also represents, that in the heat of the fire, God’s people remain unscathed.
+Many subscribe that this also represents that God’s people remain unscathed in the heat of the fire.

-Maror: Refered to as the “bitter herb,” maror is a spicy root, that when eaten brings bring tears to the eyes.
+Maror: Referred to as the “bitter herb,” maror is a spicy root that brings tears to the eyes when eaten.
 This act refers to the bitterness the ancient Hebrews experience while living in Egypt.
 It is also a time for the modern-day Believer to reflect on bitter enslavements within themselves.

 Charoset: The opposite of the maror, charoset is a sweet and chunky applesauce filled with apples, nuts, wine, and cinnamon.
-Charoset not only signifies the mortar placed between the bricks created by the Hebrews while in slavery, but it also reflects the goodness of God who is faithful to remove the bitterroots from our lives.
+Charoset signifies the mortar placed between the bricks created by the Hebrews while in slavery and also reflects the goodness of God, who is faithful to remove the bitter roots from our lives.

-Chazeret: The chazeret is a second bitter herb and has the same meaning as the maror.
+Chazeret: The chazeret is a second bitter herb with the same meaning as the maror.

 Matzah: Three pieces of matzah also are placed upon the Seder plate.
-This is a bread, made without leaven, and does not rise like traditional bread.
-This bread would have been made hastily allowing the Hebrew children to escape quickly.
-Leaven in bread allows dough to rise and puff up.
+This bread is made without leaven and does not rise like traditional bread.
+This bread would have been made hastily, allowing the Hebrew children to escape quickly.
+Leaven in bread enables the dough to rise and puff up.
 The removal of leaven represents the removal of personal pride in our souls.

 Wine: Each individual attending the Seder is given a cup, or glass, from which they drink four cups of wine.
 Traditionally these represent the four promises of God.
 “I will take you out…”, “I will save you…”, “I will redeem you…”, and “I will take you as a nation…”.